Monoclonal antibody therapy: Bapineuzumab

 Bapineuzumab, a humanized anti-Aβ mAb, is directed against the N-terminus of Aβ.
 Phase II clinical trials of Bapineuzumab in mild to moderate AD patients resulted in reduced Aβ concentration in the brain.
 However, in patients with increased apolipoprotein (APOE) e4 carriers, Bapineuzumab treatment is also accompanied by vasogenic edema, a cytotoxic condition where the blood brain barrier has been disrupted thereby affecting white matter from excess accumulation of fluid from capillaries in intracellular and extracellular spaces of the brain.

-In Phase III clinical trials, Bapineuzumab treatment is associated with reduced rate of accumulation of Aβ in the brain in APOE e4 patients, and no significant reduction of Aβ concentration in APOE e4 patients and non-APOE e4 patients.
-Therefore, Aβ plaque concentration was not reduced, and there is no significant clinical benefits in cognitive functioning.
-Bapineuzumab was discontinued after failing in Phase III clinical trial.
+In Phase III clinical trials, Bapineuzumab showed promising positive effect on biomarkers of AD but failed to show effect on cognitive decline.
+Therefore, Bapineuzumab was discontinued after failing in the Phase III clinical trial.

 Solanezumab

 Solanezumab, an anti-Aβ mAb, targets the N-terminus of Aβ.
 In Phase I and Phase II of clinical trials, Solanezumab treatment resulted in cerebrospinal fluid elevation of Aβ, thereby showing a reduced concentration of Aβ plaques.
 Additionally, there are no associated adverse side effects.
 Phase III clinical trials of Solanezumab brought about significant reduction in cognitive impairment in patients with mild AD, but not in patients with severe AD.
 However, Aβ concentration did not significantly change, along with other AD biomarkers, including phospho-tau expression, and hippocampal volume.
-Phase III clinical trials are currently ongoing.

-BAN2401

-BAN2401, is a humanized mAb that selectively targets toxic soluble Aβ protofibrils, and the therapy is currently undergoing a phase 3 clinical trial which is expected to be completed in 2022.
+Phase III clinical trials of Solanezumab failed as it did not show effect on cognitive decline in comparison to placebo.